Mgregchi/alx-higher_level_programming/0x09-python-everything_is_object/README.md

 * What are the built-in immutable types
 * How does Python pass variables to functions

+## Requirements
+   ### Python Scripts

+   - All your files will be interpreted/compiled on Ubuntu 20.04 LTS using python3 (version 3.8.5)
+   - All your files should end with a new line
+   - The first line of all your files should be exactly #!/usr/bin/python3
+   - A README.md file, at the root of the folder of the project, is mandatory
+   - Your code should use the pycodestyle (version 2.8.*)
+   - All your files must be executable
+   - The length of your files will be tested using wc

+   ### `.txt` Answer Files
+   - Only one line
+   - No Shebang
+   - All your files should end with a new line

 ## Files and Description

 | File        | Description      |
 |----------------|----------------|
 |README.md        | Project description       |